CNR-STIIMA-IRAS/comau-experimental/comau_msgs/README.md

   industrial_msgs/ServiceReturnCode result
   ---
 ```
-It provides the interface of the Action Server/Client structure:
+It provides the interface of the Action Server/Client structure.

+**Note:**
+> A bridge node to convert comau_msgs::ComauJointTrajectoryAction into control_msgs::FollowJointTrajectoryAction will be ready soon.